 My expertise with dogs comes from a variety of experiences.
 The first dog I worked with was terrified of men and lacked many basic obedience skills.
 We worked together to build enough confidence and skills to become a therapy dog team.
 (Therapy dogs visit people in hospitals, nursing homes, and schools.
 Dogs and handlers must pass a rigorous test.)

 Since 2005, I have worked with dogs in their own homes.
-From chihuahuas to pitbulls to shepherds to Siberian huskies to mutts, I have trained a variety of dogs, including several rare breeds.
-My work with dogs also includes training dogs at a local shelter and working with Adopt A Husky Ohio, Inc. At the local shelter, I trained the most difficult dogs, those marked with a red tag.
-The red tag indicated that the dog was dangerous in one way or another.
+I have trained a variety of dogs, including several rare breeds.
+My work with dogs also includes training dogs at a local shelter and working with Adopt A Husky Ohio, Inc. From 2005 to 2015, I volunteered off and on for a local shelter as a dog trainer.
+While I would work with all the dogs in the shelter, most of the dogs I dealt with were in the back.
+The dogs in the back were the ones that weren’t safe to have on the floor for adoption.
+These dogs were fearful, aggressive, and/or boisterous.
+We worked together toward confidence and manners.
 My goal was to make those dogs adoptable or able to be pulled by rescues.

 I keep up with the latest dog training and behavior studies through blogs, books, and other trainers.
 While I advocate for and train with positive methods, I read articles and books that cover a variety of methods.
 Being well-rounded and well-versed is important as it gives me a basis for addressing the variety of problems and dogs I encounter.